Optimal Policy Choices Under Uncertainty: Empirical Bayes

 \subsection{Model}

 I assume the true values of benefit and cost $(WTP_j, G_j)$ are independent random vectors across policies $j$.
 Benefits and net costs may systematically differ based on type of policy; for example, \cite{hendren2020unified} find that policies targeting children have systematically higher returns than policies targeting adults.
-To account for this I assume that $(WTP_j, G_j)$ is drawn from a distribution that is shifted and scaled according to the type of policy $j$, similar to the conditional location-scale model proposed in \cite{chen2022empirical}.
-I let $X_j$ denote the type of policy $j$ and assume there are $T$ different types of policies, $X_j \in \{1,\dots,T\}$.
+To account for this I assume that $(WTP_j, G_j)$ is drawn from a distribution that depends on characteristics of the type of policy $j$, which I denote $X_j$.

 The planner observes estimates $(\widehat{WTP}_j, \widehat{G}_j)$ of the benefit and net cost of each policy change $j$ from empirical studies, together with their covariance matrix $\Sigma_j$.
-Recall that I model estimates as independent and conditionally Gaussian in \eqref{eq:likelihood1}.
-Going forward, I extend this assumption to hold conditional on policy type $X_j$.
+Recall from \eqref{eq:likelihood1} that I assume estimates are independent and conditionally Gaussian.
+Going forward, I extend this assumption to also hold conditional on policy-type characteristics $X_j$.